Black Panther Halloween Costumes

-Of course, we’re starting you with the costumes that come straight from the worldwide blockbuster hit, Marvel’s Black Panther.
-These Black Panther costumes are sure to set the standard for comic book fans for years to come.
+These Black Panther costumes come straight from the worldwide blockbuster hit, Marvel’s Black Panther and are sure to set the standard for comic book fans for years to come.
 Black Panther boldly made his first appearance in the Marvel Cinematic Universe in Captain America: Civil War, and fans knew that actor Chadwick Boseman was up for the task of bringing the classic comic book character to life.

 Well, flash forward a few years, and we’ve seen Wakanda in the Black Panther standalone film, and T’Challa is back again in Avengers: Infinity War, along with Avengers: Endgame.
 While he’s busy using all that high tech gear from Wakanda, we figured you wouldn’t mind trying out what it’s like to be the Black Panther yourself.
 And that’s why we’ve got all of these sweet Black Panther movie costumes ready for you!
 And, sure, we can’t get you into The Wakandan Design Group to get you the actual high tech gear, but these Marvel movie costumes are sure to be the next best thing.